 Type 2 diabetes affects the African American community more than the population at large.
 Nevertheless, there are proactive measures that will slow or prevent the disease.
 Exercise, weight loss, and minor changes to eating habits are great first steps in living beyond the label.

-Living Beyond the Label: Diabetes FAQ's
+This post is part of the series: Living Beyond the Label: Diabetes FAQ’s

 Being diagnosed with Diabetes can alter how you see yourself and the world.
 There are many more questions than answers and rarely will you be prepared with all the right questions to ask your primary physician.
 Find answers to your questions, and ask some more.